brettmariani923/Tetris/README.md

     and by using these input values, as well as the values foreach (of the offset blocks on the x axis and y axis that make up the tetromino shape)
     {
         ---
-        we can sum the x value of the anchor point + x axis values for the offset blocks that make up the tetromino + x axis value directional inputs to get the value for int x;
+        we can sum the x value of the anchor point + x axis values for the offset blocks + x axis value directional inputs to get the value for int x;
         ---
-        and we can sum the y value of the anchor point + y axis values for the offset blocks that make up the tetromino + y axis value directional inputs to get the value for int y;
+        and we can sum the y value of the anchor point + y axis values for the offset blocks + y axis value directional inputs to get the value for int y;
         ---
         then we can use the values of int x and int y to determine if (the values of the x axis of the tetris piece are outside the grid on the left on the right, or if the sum of the values of y are outside the top of the grid or the bottom of it, or if the piece is wthin the grid but the cell is already occupied (!= 0, 1 means occupied)